We worked with Croydon Council to deliver a lifestyle behaviour change programme in the borough.More +

 Knowsley has a higher than average childhood obesity rate and there is a drive locally to bring this rate down - fast.
-Knowsley Council commissioned Social Change UK to conduct research and insight and to work with professionals and stakeholders to understand what factors influence changes in weight in primary school aged children and what can be done to reverse a worrying trend.
+Knowsley Council commissioned Social Change to conduct research and insight and to work with professionals and stakeholders to understand what factors influence changes in weight in primary school aged children and what can be done to reverse a worrying trend.
 This work has supported current and future decisions on how to support children, parents/carers, and schools and how to design and deliver a whole systems change in Knowsley that prevents obesity in children.

 A mixed methodology

 Initial scoping of local and national level data was undertaken to understand the issue of childhood obesity and to inform the overall research strategy.